Utsabab/SLACscripts/README.md

 iclient.py -- Initial client side script for MPI parallel computing\
 mpimaster.py -- master side script for noise addition in the image files\
 mpiclient.py -- client side script for noise addition in the image files\
+dpmaster.py -- master side script for converting cxi image files into dense image h5 files\
+dpclient.py -- client side script for converting cxi image files into dense image h5 files\
+fpmaster.py -- master side script for finding the maxima image in a run\
+fpclient.py -- client side script for finding the maxima image in a run\
+badpixel.py -- script to cover the bad pixels on detector pad to reduce unwanted peaks in an image\
+parser.py -- script to parse the indexed stream file to get the predicted x and y coordinates

 **running imaster.py and iclient.py**\
 bsub -q psnehq -n 16 -o /reg/d/psdm/cxi/cxitut13/scratch/utsab06/%J.out \
 mpirun python mpi_driver.py exp=cxic0415:run=98 DscCsPad

 Remember to import right client and master script before running mpi_driver.py each time

 ------------------------------------------------------------------------------------------------------------